 Basic user authentication in Tableau Server is by username and password sign-in for both local and external user stores.
-In the local case, user passwords are stored as a hashed password in the respository.
+In the local case, user passwords are stored as a hashed password in the repository.
 In the external case, Tableau Server passes the credentials to the external user store and awaits a response as to whether the credentials are valid.
-External user stores can also handle other kinds of authentication like Kerberos or SSPI (Active Directory only), but the concept is still the same, Tableau Server delegates the credentials or user to the external store and awaits a response.
+External user stores can also handle other kinds of authentication like Kerberos

 You can configure Tableau Server such that username-password sign-in is disabled.
 In these scenarios other authentication methods, such as trusted authentication, OpenID, or SAML can be used.
 See Authentication.